DonaldKellett/Verified-C-binary-tree-inversion/KATA.md

   end.
 ```

-Recall that we should establish basic properties of our mathematical model to confirm that are modelling the right thing.
+Recall that we should establish basic properties of our mathematical model to confirm that we are modelling the right thing.
 What properties should we expect `bt_invert` to have?
 An obvious one is that `bt_invert` is an involution, i.e. applying it twice to any given tree returns the original tree:

 ```coq
 Lemma bt_invert_involution : forall (A : Type) (tree : bt A),